dmitriilezine/AzureSecurityBootCamp/labs/day2-labs/day2-vm-encryption.md

 0. Run the following template.  https://portal.azure.com/microsoft.onmicrosoft.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fdmitriilezine%2FSingle-VM%2Fmaster%2FSingle%20VM%2Fazuredeploy.json
 1. Create new Resource Group, name it 'alias-ADELAB', wheere 'alias' is your alias
 2. For location select "West US"
+3. Admin password is created as "Subscription#YOURSUbscrioptionID".
+You can replace it with your own strong password
+4. Replace Source Client IP with Public IP of your device, or put "*" to allow any source
-3. Under "Windows OS Type" parameter select WinServer2016
+5. Under "Windows OS Type" parameter select WinServer2016
-4. Virtual Machine Size Standard_DS12_v2
+6. Virtual Machine Size Standard_DS12_v2 to have speedy lab experienses
-5. Click "Purchase"
+7. Click "Purchase"
-6. VM will be deployed in about 5 minutes
+8. VM will be deployed in about 5 minutes.
+This VM is deployed with autoshutdown scheduled for 11PM EST.

 ## Verify VM encryption status
 Open Cloud Shell and run the following PowerShell code to see current status of VM encryption.
 Replace 'alias' with your alias